predict-idlab/tsdownsample/README.md

 ## Install

-> ❗🚨❗ This package is currently under development - no stable release yet ❗🚨❗
+> ❗🚨❗ This package is currently under development - correct installation is not yet guaranteed ❗🚨❗

 ```bash
 pip install tsdownsample